 I do have to say though, that while I am not condoning my actions, I do have to say as far as treats go, this is not as unhealthy as it gets.
 Yes it has a little cream in it, but really you’re only getting a half of a tablespoon per serving.
 [And that stat is counting the sauce too.]
 And that little bit of cream really helps make this, well creamy-tasting.
 Also helping that factor, but without any added calories is a secret ingredient!
 Unflavored gelatin.
 I learned about that in the Eating Well Test Kitchen.
 And the majority of the base is low fat milk and apples.
 It’s practically health food!

 Okay, it’s not, but I say sometimes it’s okay to have ice cream for lunch.
+And sometimes it’s fine to have Caramel Apple French Toast Casserole for breakfast.
 Then you can go back to eating healthy the rest of the time and not feel like you’re missing out.
 How about you?
 Do you ever indulge and then go right back to eating healthy?
 If you’re gonna cave, what’s worth it to you?

 Apple pie flavored ice cream.
 Reduced-fat vanilla ice cream with a swirl of apple, cinnamon and brown sugar.
 Served with salted honey caramel sauce.